-Starting In the 2023-2024 school year, Regis Catholic Schools will implement a new Chromebook repair cost for grades 6-12.
+Regis Catholic Schools has implemented a new Chromebook repair cost guide for grades 6-12.
 Various repairs are listed below.
 Repairs not mentioned below will be handled individually and a cost will be decided.
 Prices are subject to change based on market rate and at the discretion of Regis Catholic Schools.
 This policy was adapted from multiple neighboring school districts' policies to best align with the schools in our area.

-Repair Cost

-Broken Screen \$30

-Broken Charging Port \$20

-Broken USB Port, Headphone Jack, SD Card Reader Missing Keys Broken Frame Broken Shell \$10 \$5 \$5 \$20

-Replacement Chromebook Charger Case Cost \$300 \$20 \$35
+Repair Broken Screen Broken Charging Port Cost \$30 \$20 Broken USB Port, Headphone Jack, SD Card Reader Missing Keys Broken Frame Broken Shell \$10 \$5 \$5 \$20 Replacement Chromebook Charger Case Cost \$300 \$20 \$35